Making the Books

 Click on photograph to enlarge

 An X-acto knife, book blanks and a tube of Duco cement were necessary tools.
 As book blanks are actually too large to be in scale, we cut them down in size to imitate normal sized books of varying sizes.
 Then a half round dowel was glued on and a cover was attached, always making sure that the cover was slightly larger than the book.
 The clamp was attached and while we waited for the glue to set, we began working on the next book. we had a two person assembly line in operation for many months to get these made.
+Gold paint was frequently applied to the page edges as you may find it on real books.

 Here is a photo of a completed book showing that they have real pages that can be opened.